cryptotrndz/website/terms.md

 Selling, licensing, or otherwise commercially exploiting any Data obtained from our website and our social media channels.

-Republishing, reproducing, or distributing Data for any commercial purposes without explicit prior written permission from EchtOps.
+Republishing, reproducing, or distributing Data for any commercial purposes without explicit prior written permission from OpsByte.

 Using Data for the development of commercial products, services, or platforms without authorization.

 ### 3. Permitted Use
 Users may access and use the curated Data for personal, non-commercial, and research purposes, provided such use complies with applicable laws and this Policy.
-Any use beyond these limitations requires explicit permission from EchtOps.
+Any use beyond these limitations requires explicit permission from OpsByte.

 ### 4. Intellectual Property Rights
-All curated Data on our website and our social media channels is the intellectual property of EchtOps or its licensors.
+All curated Data on our website and our social media channels is the intellectual property of OpsByte or its licensors.
 Unauthorized use, reproduction, or distribution of this Data constitutes a violation of intellectual property laws and may result in legal action.

 ### 5. Enforcement and Penalties
 Violation of this Policy may result in: